Asset Display Components

 Empty State Design

-When no assets are found, the component displays a clear empty state message.
+When no assets are found and loading is false, the component displays a clear empty state message: "No Assets Found!".
 This prevents user confusion and provides immediate feedback about the query results.
-The empty state design maintains visual consistency with the overall portfolio interface.
+The empty state also uses role="status" and aria-live="polite" to announce that there are no assets to show.

 Grid Layout System